eth-cscs/eth-cscs.github.io/scientific_computing/supported_applications/README.md

 # Supported Applications

 CSCS provides and supports a selection scientific applications on the computing systems.
-Please follow the links to find out how to run the applications in a production environment.
+Please have a look at the individual application page to find out how to run in a production environment.

 CSCS staff can also help users with data analysis and visualization to achieve effective data understanding:
 * suggesting paradigms of data exploration, data analytics, and classical data analysis to extract information